opendatahub-io/odh-dashboard/docs/SDK.md

 ## Patches

-Patches are unique, so let's do a quick breakdown on how they work.
+Patches are based on [jsonpatch](https://jsonpatch.com/).
+For those who are unaware of the details let's do a quick breakdown on how they work.
 When making a `k8sPatchResource` call, it will ask for `Patches[]`.
 A `Patch` is just simply a straight forward operation on the existing resource.

 Say you wanted to update a `ConfigMap` to have a new property: